wp-plugins/nvd3-visualisations/readme.txt

 1. Full set of original NVD3's gallery charts (totally 12 types of charts).
 1. Super easy to illustrate your own data sets from blog's root directory.
-1. Many charts on the same page / post of WordPress from one API call.
+1. Many charts on the same page / post of WordPress from one API / shortcode call.
 1. Easy to scale them in pixels.
-1. Accurate placement of each chart based on freely selected any HTML container tag.
+1. Accurate layout of each chart based on any HTML container tag.
 1. Many fancy options available to change chart's look & behavior.
 1. Dynamic & direct illustration of any JavaScript function results.
 1. Visual look of charts defined from the NVD3 library's original CSS style file to match your blog's theme.